 Sample Feeding Schedule for a 9-Month-Old (Baby-Led Weaning)

-Keep in mind, everyone’s schedules will look a little different!
-But by this age, a baby is having about 3 meals a day and milk/formula.
+Keep in mind, everyone's schedules will look a little different!
+But by this age, a baby is having about 2-3 meals a day and breastmilk/formula.
+There is a wide range in "normal" for baby's milk intake, whether that is through breastfeeding, expressed breastmilk, or formula.
+So if baby is growing well and peeing and pooping, then they are likely getting what they need!

 12/1230pm - Lunch

-4/430pm – Sometimes a snack with big sis or milk
+4/430pm - Sometimes a snack with big sis or breastmilk

 530pm - Dinner